SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/en_Rain World.md

 it is not necessary for the checks.

 - **Echoes**
-(UNIMPLEMENTED)
 Each Echo is its own check.
 You do not need the Mark of Communication to check an Echo.
 However, having the Mark will allow the Echo to impart a (partial) item hint.

 - **Passages**
-(UNIMPLEMENTED)
 Completing a Passage is a check.
 Note that which Passages are logically possible depends on whether you enabled `Passage progress without Survivor` in the YAML.
 _The Wanderer_ additionally awards a check for each pip (each region hibernated in).

 - **Food quest**
-(UNIMPLEMENTED)
-If enabled, every 3 points toward the food quest is a check.
+If enabled, every point toward the food quest is a check.
 The food quest can be made to appear even if not playing Gourmand's campaign.

 ## What items are added to the pool?